10 Swedish sports stars

 At the world championships in Oberstdof in 2021, Sundling won golds both in the individual and the team sprint.

-Combining speed and technique, Kosovare Asllani always had the natural attacking instincts of a striker, a role she has thrived in at Real Madrid.
+Combining speed and technique, Kosovare Asllani always had the natural attacking instincts of a striker, a role she thrived in during her years at Real Madrid (2019-2022).

 Being of Albanian heritage, Asllani celebrates her background with a black, double-headed eagle tattoo on her ankle – the same eagle as the one on the Albanian flag.